The Text That Started It All

 The Unexpected Gifts

-Here's the thing they don't tell you about neurodiverse relationships: there are actual advantages.
+Nobody warns you about the upside of a neurodiverse relationship: there are actual advantages.

 Her ADHD brings: